Snaipe/boa/README.md

 | `name:"<name>"`   | Set key name.
 | `help:"<help>"`   | Set documentation; appears as comment in the config.
 | `naming:"<name>"` | Set naming convention for key and subkeys.
+| `inline`          | Inline field.
+All sub-fields will be treated as if they were in the containing struct itself.
+Does the same as embedding the field.
 | `-`               | Ignore field.

 ## Supported types